Editor’s note: A version of this post was originally published 11/2/20. It was updated in February of 2021 to reflect changes to the 2021 program.

-Along with other founders, we brought UA to Detroit in 2018, and the Rock Family of Companies served as the anchor employer for UA interns.
+Along with other partners, we brought UA to Detroit in 2018.
+The Rock Family of Companies served as the anchor employer for UA interns, employing 30 of the pilot group of 40 students.
 This program provides participants with unique skill-building and development opportunities within the Family of Companies while also affording our team members mentorship opportunities.
 Since the 2018 pilot in Detroit, this partnership has evolved and flourished – which has been critical to not only to the success of the program, but our ability to pivot in the face of the COVID-19 pandemic.

 The Internship + Mentorship Experience

 Most recently, two of the UA program participants who intern at the Rock Family of Companies this summer were hired on as full-time team members.
 One of them was Mark Turner, a UA intern on the engineering and helpdesk teams at Bedrock.
 Upon completion of his internship, Turner was offered a full-time position as a Technical Support Specialist at Bedrock.
 “Working in the Family of Companies has definitely impacted my professional development in a positive way,” said Turner.
 “Participating in meetings and balancing the responsibilities of being a student and an intern has improved my time management skills and patience, and being able to have that mentorship experience in a business environment was environment was extremely rewarding.”

 The feeling is mutual for the mentors.
 “I’ve loved my experience serving as a UA mentor throughout the past two years and can honestly say that each of our Bedrock UA Interns have impacted me, just as much as I hope I’ve impacted them,” said Alex Schalk, a Senior Talent Development Partner at Bedrock who also served as Mark Turner’s mentor.